-In 2012, the Breast Health Initiative expanded to form the Breast Health Quality Consortium (BHQC).
-The BHQC is a four year project aiming to improve the quality of breast health care throughout the National Capital Area and across the spectrum of breast health care by identifying and reducing disparities in service delivery.
+The PCC expanded breast health initiatives again in 2012, with continued support from Susan G. Komen for the Cure.
+The Breast Health Quality Consortium is a four year project aiming to improve the quality of breast health care throughout the National Capital Area and across the spectrum of breast health care by identifying and reducing disparities in service delivery.

-- Built a coalition of more than 40 providers committed to making improvements to their own processes and the overall breast healthcare system
+- Built a coalition of more than 25 providers committed to making improvements to their own processes and the overall breast healthcare system

 - Developed quantitative indicators to measure the quality of breast health care throughout the continuum of care